In Him Ministries:

 Matthew 15:24 says, “He answered, “I was sent only to the lost sheep of the house of Israel.”

-When Jesus was on earth, He said that His mission was to reach the “lost sheep of the house of Israel” (Matt.
+Jesus said that His mission was to reach the “lost sheep of the house of Israel” (Matt.
 15:24; Luke 24:47; John 4:22; c.f.
 Gal.
 4:4-5).
 He would at times minister to non-Jews, but at this point in God’s redemptive plan Jesus was focused on reaching his fellow Jews and caring for their spiritual needs.
-Later Christ’s apostles would carry out his command to take the message of the gospel to the rest of the world (Matt.
+Later Christ’s apostles would carry out his command to take the message of the gospel to the rest of the fallen world (Matt.
 28:18-20; Acts 1:8; 22:21; 26:17, 18, 23; cf. Luke 24:47; John 10:16).

-Jesus made it clear that He was the fulfillment of all of Israel’s hopes and desires (Luke 24:44-45; cf. John 5:39; Matt.
+Jesus made it clear that He was the fulfillment of all of Israel’s Messianic hopes and desires (Luke 24:44-45; cf. John 5:39; Matt.
 5:17-18).
 Everything Israel had longed to see was coming true in the life of Jesus of Nazareth.
 Their redemption was close at hand.
-How they responded to Jesus’ message of salvation would determine their eternal destiny.
+How they responded to Jesus’ message of salvation would determine their eternal destinies.

-Jesus is the only way.
+Jesus is the only way to salvation.

-Acts 4:12 says, “And there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved.”
+And Acts 4:12 says, “And there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved.”

-The New Covenant includes Jews and Gentiles who have accepted Jesus Christ as their Lord and Savior.
+The New Covenant includes both Jews and Gentiles who have accepted Jesus Christ as their Lord and Savior.

 Romans 2:28-29 says, “For no one is a Jew who is merely one outwardly, nor is circumcision outward and physical.
 But a Jew is one inwardly, and circumcision is a matter of the heart, by the Spirit, not by the letter.
 His praise is not from man but from God.”